 When you put the environmentMode in FULL\ASSERT (or FAST\ASSERT), it will detect score corruption in the incremental score calculation.
 However, that will not verify that your score calculator actually implements your score constraints as your business desires.
-For example, one score rule might consistently match the wrong pattern.
-To verify the score rules against an independent implementation, configure a assertionScoreDirectorFactory:
+For example, one constraint might consistently match the wrong pattern.
+To verify the constraints against an independent implementation, configure a assertionScoreDirectorFactory:

-This way, the scoreDrl will be validated by the EasyScoreCalculator.
+This way, the NQueensConstraintProvider implementation is validated by the EasyScoreCalculator.

-This works well to isolate score corruption, but to verify that the score rules implement the real business needs, a unit test with a ScoreVerifier is usually better.
+This works well to isolate score corruption, but to verify that the constraint implement the real business needs, a unit test with a ConstraintVerifier is usually better.